 Providing tours isn't the only part of Franklin's Guides.
-We've really gotten hands on this year with creating some amazing things through our STEM art projects such as marbling paper, creating our own geodes, and making our own galaxy t-shirts.
-Of course our biggest contribution towards the program is getting altogether at the end of the week to venture out in the field for hiking, swimming, and exploring adventures."
+We've really gotten hands on this year with creating some amazing things through our STEM projects such as creating our own geodes and making our own galaxy t-shirts.
+Of course our biggest contribution towards the program is getting altogether at the end of each week to venture out in the field for exploration, intrigue, and swimming adventures!"

 How to apply to be a Franklin's Guide

 If you are interested in learning more about becoming one of Franklin's Guides, contact Sabra Anne Snyder for an application.
 Guides are engaged, mature students who are ready to learn the responsibilities of interacting with the public in a natural history museum setting.
 We require student applicants to be between the ages of 11 and 15 years old.

 What to expect as a Franklin's Guide